beetee17/lid-grpc-service/README.md

 ```

 ### 3. ENV

-Set-up the .env file (`main.env`) using the template at `.env_template`.
+Set-up `main.env`.
 There are 2 main environment variables that to be in:

 ```sh
 GRPC_PORT="XXXXX" # the port to be exposed and used for the service